- Ayurveda Retreats

 4-16 participants: 2100 € per person

-Everyone is welcome on this yoga trip.
+Everyone is welcome on this yoga journey.
 The yoga classes are adapted to the level of the participants.
 The activities during the trip are moderate and very feasible with a healthy physical condition.

 Sri Lanka